How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 - Creating user-generated content (like photos or videos)

-Mountain Warehouse doesn’t just list their profile, they tag it so it’s easier for users to click and follow them:
+Mountain Warehouse doesn’t just list their profile.
+They tag it so it’s easier for users to click and follow them:

 If you’re using multiple entry methods, explain if they’re all required or if each one counts as a separate entry.